digixvalley

 Google Play vs App Store strategy: reach vs willingness to pay

-More Benchmarks Businesses Actually use (2024–2025)
+Benchmarks Businesses Actually use (2024–2025)

 Retention benchmarks

-How to use benchmarks without fooling yourself
+Use benchmarks without fooling yourself:

-• Compare cohorts: paid vs organic, new vs returning, country A vs country B.
+• Compare cohorts: paid vs organic, new vs returning, country A vs country B

 Retention curve with Day 1, Day 7, Day 30 markers and callouts.

-How Downloads and Usage differ by Region, Category, and Audience
+How Downloads and Usage Differ by Region, Category, and Audience

-Region patterns (what changes in strategy)
+Region patterns

-Category patterns
+Category Patterns

-B2B vs B2C patterns
+B2B vs B2C Patterns

-• B2C often needs habit + retention loops.
+• B2C: habit + retention loops

-Monetization Models that Change How you Interpret Usage
+Monetization Models Change How you Interpret Usage

 Subscription apps